MusicLang/maidi/docs/usage/integrations.rst

 With MusicLang API
 ------------------

-MusicLang is a co-pilot for music composition.
+MusicLang is a co-pilot for music composition (see https://www.musiclang.io).
 It is a music AI model that can modify a midi score based on a prompt.
 The API is integrated into M(AI)DI to provide a seamless experience for the user.

 **A simple example: Generate a 4 bar score** with the musiclang masking model API.
 Just set your API_URL and API_KEY in the environment (or get one [here](www.musiclang.io)) and run the following code ::